circleci/circleci-docs/jekyll/_cci2/postgres-config.md

 order: 25
 ---

-This document describes database configuration and defaults using PostgreSQL and Rails examples.
+This document describes database configuration and defaults using PostgreSQL and Rails examples.In CircleCI 2.0 you must declare your database configuration explicitly because multiple pre-built or custom images may be in use.
+For example, Rails will try to use a database URL in the following order:

+1. DATABASE_URL environment variable, if set
+2. The test section configuration for the appropriate environment in config.yml (usually `test` for your test suite)

 The default user, port, test database for PostgreSQL 9.6 are as follows:

 `postgres://ubuntu:@127.0.0.1:5432/circle_test`

 **Note:** For version 9.5, the default port is 5433 instead of 5432.
 To specify a different port, change the `$DATABASE_URL` and all invocations of `psql`.

-In CircleCI 2.0 you must declare your database configuration explicitly because multiple pre-built or custom images may be in use.
-For example, Rails will try to use a database URL in the following order:

-1. DATABASE_URL environment variable, if set
-2. The test section configuration for the appropriate environment in config.yml (usually `test` for your test suite)

 The following example demonstrates this order by combining the `environment` setting with the image and by also including the `environment` configuration in the shell command to enable the database connection: